a350-900ulr/VRP-gym-env/README.md

 	Due 19th December 2023<br>
 </p>

-# Summary of results
+# Summary

-First of all, no results were achieved.
-The model was unable to deliver a package, though it seems to be an error with the implementation as even after 30+ minutes of iterations, not a single package has been delivered by chance.
+The model was unfortunately unable to deliver a package, though it seems to be an error with the implementation as even after 30+ minutes of iterations, not a single package has been delivered by chance.
 Many issues were encountered in the project, especially the creation of a custom gymnasium environment.
 The code to create & run a model is found in main.py, though there is most likely much tweaking needed before it accomplishes anything.

 ## Changes from exercise 1